If you consider yourself a coffee aficionado, then you’ll know that the most important part of a great cup of Joe starts with the perfect beans.

 This coffee is native to sub-Saharan Africa, which is why it can resist extreme weather conditions, pests and plant-based diseases.
 It is grown world wide, with Vietnam now the largest producer of Robusta coffee beans.

 This type of coffee beans has very low acidity but high bitterness and less depth in flavor than Arabica beans.
-They are also cheaper to produce than Arabica beans and as a result they are often used in coffee blends and instant coffee.

 Another key piece of information for coffee lovers is that Robusta beans contain double the amount of caffeine that the Arabica counterpart has.